 Notwithstanding RationalWiki’s bogus claims, I feel that I have an obligation to set the record straight.
-Therefore I have put together this response, which will be divided into two parts: (1) Background on RationalWiki.org and (2) a defense of the two false claims they make about me.
+Therefore I have put together this response, which will be divided into two parts: (1) Background on RationalWiki.org and (2) a defense of the false claims they make about me.

 Again, RationalWiki is not what they guise themselves to be.
 They go out of their way to copy the font style, sizes, similar URL name, color motif, geometric layout and other aspects of the world’s largest encyclopedia, Wikipedia, in order to look like a credible encyclopedia — which they are not.
 So what is Wikipedia and what really is RationalWiki?